Colorado Rangers: Disasters and emergency management

-Colorado Rangers respond to a protest.
+Colorado Rangers respond to a George Floyd protest.

 Colorado Ranger helping a disaster victim in a shelter.

 Natural disasters rarely impact a single jurisdiction and often overwhelm local authorities.
 The statewide shared reserve system created in the state of Colorado has been a proven success for large scale emergency events.

 The Colorado Rangers have a unique ability to appropriate a large number of personnel in a way that few agencies can functionally manage.
 All Colorado Rangers receive training from FEMA as well as training with other local, state, and federal agencies to remain prepared at all times to support with expanding events.
 Rapid mobilization allows for local Sheriffs and Chiefs of Police flexibility to manage surprising and unpredictable events.

 The agency has saved agencies in Colorado millions of dollars in personnel costs due to the Rangers ability to integrate into existing operations with ease.
 The agency becomes invaluable during these times of need and reduces the impact on the full-time police officers and deputies serving in an impacted area.